mtrpires/pytoto/README.md

 >> python pytoto.py HASH ADBLOCK_FILE

-The hash of wanted manga is found when you’re browsing at Bato.to.
+The hash of the manga is found when you’re browsing at Bato.to.
 You should use characters after the #.
-You can also provide a Chrome Extension file (CRX) of your favorite adblock extension.
-This is optional, but will considerably improv page load speed, e.g.:
+You can also provide a Chrome Extension file (CRX) of your favourite adblock extension.
+This is optional, but will considerably improve page load speeds, e.g.:

 >> python pytoto.py 13e499ca7e9c2c4a "AdBlock_v2.45.crx"